Akmerritt/deerfield-rehab-admissions-strategy/product/concept.md

 ### Primary Objectives
 *   **Efficient Handoffs:** Streamline the transition from primary care to specialized addiction treatment.
-*   **Real-Time Bed Visibility:** Provide live information about bed availability to prevent referral drop-off.
+*   **Real-Time Progress Updates:** Provide live information about patient progress for the end-to-end journey, as well as importsng center-specific information including bed availability and capabilities to support more specialized cases such as dual diagnosis.
 *   **Enhanced Care Coordination:** Ensure high-touch discharge planning through close collaboration with referring providers.

 ## Design Principles
 *   **Clean & Clinical:** Professional Medical UI with vast white space to reduce cognitive load.
 *   **High Trust:** Slate Gray accents and Medical Blue (#0056b3) primary branding.
 *   **Zero-Friction:** Minimal clicks, Doximity SSO, and "Magic-Link" authenticated access.

-## Key Components
-*   **Secure Referral Form:** HIPAA/42-CFR compliant intake with insurance card photo upload.
-*   **Real-Time Patient Tracker:** Lifecycle management showing patient progress from VOB to Discharge.
-*   **Bed Availability Dashboard:** Live capacity indicators for Detox, Residential, and Dual-Diagnosis.
-*   **Quality Metrics:** Transparency into completion rates and readmission data.
-*   **Doximity SSO:** Verified physician interface for rapid authentication.

 ## Interactive Prototype
 A live, functional preview of the CareBridge interface is available for review.